Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Administrative Manager

-Caitlin is originally upstate from New York and graduated from Nazareth College, Rochester, NY in 2014 with a BS degree in Social work.
-From 2016-2017 she worked as a program coordinator for a Family Services Non-Profit in Glens Falls NY, then moved to Boston where she was a Fellowship Program Coordinator from 2017-2019 before being promoted to the role of Division project manager at Brigham and Women’s Hospital in the Division of Cardiac Surgery.
+Caitlin is originally from upstate New York and graduated from Nazareth College in Rochester, NY, in 2014 with a BS degree in Social Work.
+From 2016–2017 she worked as a program coordinator for a family services non-profit in Glens Falls, NY, before moving to Boston.
+There she served as a Fellowship Program Coordinator from 2017–2019 and was later promoted to Division Project Manager in the Division of Cardiac Surgery at Brigham and Women’s Hospital.
 She joined the Division of Cardiology at Anschutz in April 2021.
-Caitlin enjoys using her experience, creativity and organization to assist the Division with implementing new processes and initiatives.
-She also loves supporting her team and coming up with fun ideas to improve office culture and camaraderie.
+Caitlin enjoys using her experience, creativity, and organizational skills to help implement new processes and initiatives.
+She also loves supporting her team and creating fun ideas to improve office culture and camaraderie.

 CU Anschutz